sihanhuang/Tensorflow_tutorial/README.md

 ```bash
 $ nvidia-smi
 ```
-in a new screen when you run your program.
+in a new screen when the program is under process.